Tornquist/tornquist.github.io/_posts/2025-01-04-home-server.md

 I have public DNS records for my public APIs, but everything behind the firewall is not listed online.
 I have a single A record for `*.local.nathantornquist.com` that refers to the pi's internal IP address `192.168.0.139`.
-For Traefik to generate SSL certs for these sites, I was required to use a config file instead.

-Docker tags do not work.
+For Traefik to generate SSL certs for these sites, I was required to use a config file instead as docker tags did not work.

-The file is below.
+The traefik configuration file is below.
 This took a bit to sort out, but once it was in place I had proper SSL and routing for both my public records and internal records.

 <details>
 <summary>taefik.yml</summary>